Table of Contents

 Common Issues - Air Conditioner Problems

 The next common air conditioner problem you may encounter is a bad fan motor.
 A bad fan motor can be the result of a bad capacitor.
 This is not the only thing that can be the cause of a bad fan motor.
 However, it is a culprit in some cases.
 The air handler blower motor and the condenser fan motor are motors that commonly go bad in HVAC equipment.
 Replacement motors are readily available in most HVAC supply houses.
 Sometimes other specialty supply stores carry HVAC electric motors.

 The most common motor failure out of the two is the condenser fan motor versus the air handler blower.
 The probable reason for this is that the condenser fan motor operates outside.
 Outside in the environment and is susceptible to the temperature extremes and moisture.
 While the air handler blower operates in a more friendly environment that is typically conditioned and much drier.
-The extremes of the outdoors take a toll on condenser fan motors and leads to premature failure.
+The extremes of the outdoors take a toll on condenser fan motors and lead to premature failure.
 If your air conditioner is blowing warm air it could be a bad motor.
 This can also cause the compressor to overheat.

 The first time you start the air conditioner in the Spring it is prudent to check the condenser fan motor.
 Check it to make sure it will start the first time after sitting idle all winter.
 Physically verify that the fan is running and working properly.
 Some condenser fan motors for air conditioners sit all winter and do not turn.
 This allows some rust to build up in the motor and this causes problems.
 So when it comes time to start it will not spin even though the condenser fan motor is getting power.
 The condenser fan motor is frozen with rust and will not turn.